Where was A Christmas Carol filmed?

 Bob Cratchit’s home / London streets

-Lord Leycester Hospital in Warwick is likely one of the most interesting examples of medieval courtyard structure in England.
-Charles Dickens himself was a customer, whereas different well-known admirers included Oscar Wilde and George V. Doubling right here because the Cratchit household house, plus quite a few London streets, the situation has been used extensively for movie and tv productions, together with the traditional 1995 adaptation of Pleasure & Prejudice, ITV’s Moll Flanders and the 2007 Physician Who story The Shakespeare Code.
+Lord Leycester Hospital in Warwick is likely one of the best examples of medieval courtyard structure in England.
+Charles Dickens himself was a customer, whereas different well-known admirers included Oscar Wilde and George V. Doubling right here because the Cratchit household residence, plus quite a few London streets, the placement has been used extensively for movie and tv productions, together with the traditional 1995 adaptation of Pleasure & Prejudice, ITV’s Moll Flanders and the 2007 Physician Who story The Shakespeare Code.

 Scrooge’s home

 Rainham Corridor in Havering, East London, stood in for Scrooge’s lower than homely homestead.
-Inbuilt 1729 for John Harle, a sea captain and service provider, the Grade II listed, three-storey Georgian home is now owned by the Nationwide Belief.
-This yr’s Christmas occasions embrace wreath making and mince pie baking – however no ghosts (so far as we all know).
+In-built 1729 for John Harle, a sea captain and service provider, the Grade II listed, three-storey Georgian home is now owned by the Nationwide Belief.
+This 12 months’s Christmas occasions embrace wreath making and mince pie baking – however no ghosts (so far as we all know).

 Scrooge’s college

 Stonor Park, Henley, which doubled for scenes set throughout Scrooge’s college days, has been the ancestral seat of the Stonor household for greater than 800 years.
-Nestling within the Chiltern Hills close to Henley-on-Thames in Oxfordshire, the home – which is open to the general public – was constructed on the positioning of a prehistoric stone circle, or henge, the stays of which might nonetheless be seen.
-Stonor Park’s earlier movie and TV appearances embrace Bond traditional The Dwelling Daylights, the 1989 movie of Roald Dahl’s Danny, Champion of the World and the newest collection of Endeavour.
+Nestling within the Chiltern Hills close to Henley-on-Thames in Oxfordshire, the home – which is open to the general public – was constructed on the location of a prehistoric stone circle, or henge, the stays of which may nonetheless be seen.
+Stonor Park’s earlier movie and TV appearances embrace Bond traditional The Residing Daylights, the 1989 movie of Roald Dahl’s Danny, Champion of the World and the newest sequence of Endeavour.

 Cotton mill

-To seize a slice of genuine Victorian trade, a movie crew travelled to the Queen Avenue Mill in Burnley, Lancashire.
-A Grade I listed constructing, it was in-built 1894 for the Queen Avenue manufacturing Firm, and closed for enterprise in 1982.
-Now a museum, it incorporates the world’s solely surviving operational steam-driven engine shed.
+To seize a slice of genuine Victorian business, a movie crew travelled to the Queen Road Mill in Burnley, Lancashire.
+A Grade I listed constructing, it was in-built 1894 for the Queen Road manufacturing Firm, and closed for enterprise in 1982.
+Now a museum, it comprises the world’s solely surviving operational steam-driven engine shed.

 A Christmas Carol begins on Sunday 22nd December at 9pm on BBC One and continues on Monday 23rd at 9:05pm and 9pm on Christmas Eve